Back to the blog

 • Conduct Regular Audits: Conduct IT audits to uncover the use of shadow IT and evaluate the associated risks.

-Shadow IT Risks
+Shadow IT risks and examples

-Reducing Shadow IT
+Reducing shadow IT

 While the spread of shadow IT is understandable in modern, highly distributed organizations, the associated risks can significantly harm an organization's security and operational integrity.
 However, with proper shadow IT management, businesses can strike a balance between flexibility and control.